Article 49 of the French Constitution: A presidential system

-De Gaulle in his Second Bayeux Speech (deuxième discours de Bayeux of 1946, when he explained his views on political institutions) did not want a parliamentary system, at least not in the monistic sense which had prevailed since the end of the 19th century: "It goes without saying that the parliament, which is composed of two chambers and which exercises legislative power, cannot be the source of executive power."
+De Gaulle in his Second Bayeux Speech (deuxième discours de Bayeux of 1946, explained his views on political institutions) did not want a parliamentary system, at least not in the monistic sense which had prevailed since the end of the 19th century: "It goes without saying that the parliament, which is composed of two chambers and which exercises legislative power, cannot be the source of executive power."
 As an important concession, however, which averted a strictly presidential regime, the head of state must "reconcile the general interest regarding the choice of the people with an orientation that is free from the parliament."
 The first governments of the Fifth Republic, those that set the precedent for later governments, committed their responsibility in front of the assembly after their appointment.
 They did this, however, always emphasizing that they proceeded from the president of the Republic and not the parliament, and that it was not an investiture.
 But after the presidential election of December 1965, Prime Minister Georges Pompidou became once again head of a third government, and waited for the opening of the common session of the parliament in April to present his program, making a simple declaration followed by a debate without a vote, and thus without a commitment of responsibility, although he had a solid parliamentary majority.
 Then, he stated that he wanted to create a precedent establishing the optional character of this commitment.
 After the general election of 1967, his fourth government had diminished to a narrow and uncertain majority, and he used the same solution.